Document Design, How-to Guides, Printing

 Nested – Nested refers to signatures assembled inside one another in sequence, also called an insert.

-Nonimpact Printing – Nonimpact printing involves the use of lasers, inkjets, or heat to transfer images and text to printed documents.
+Nonimpact Printing – Nonimpact printing uses lasers, inkjets, or heat to transfer images and text onto printed documents.

 O

-Offset Printing – Offset printing is a print method that transfers ink first from a plate, then to a blanket, then to paper opposed to directly from a plate to the paper.
+Offset Printing – Offset printing is a printing method that transfers ink from a plate to a blanket, then to paper, rather than directly from a plate to paper.

 Opacity – The measurement of the amount of light passing through a sheet of paper.
 (Shine through and bleed through)